isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/configurationrequestdetails.md

 ### <a name="child-elements"></a>Elementos filho

-Os elementos filho não estão definidos no esquema de serviços Web do Exchange.
+Os elementos filho não são definidos no esquema Exchange Web Services.

 ### <a name="parent-elements"></a>Elementos pai